Charles James Kershaw

-C.J.
-Kershaw & Co.
+C. J. Kershaw & Co.

-He continued the produce and commission business alone till 1867 during which years he formed a copartnership with Greenleaf D. Norris, which occurred in 1870, at that time Mr. Joseph P. Hill becoming associated with him under the firm name of C.J.
+He continued the produce and commission business alone till 1867 during which years he formed a co-partnership with Greenleaf D. Norris, which occurred in 1870, at that time Mr. Joseph P. Hill becoming associated with him under the firm name of C.J.
 Kershaw & Co.

 Kershaw bankruptcy and reorganization

 This business conducted grain brokerage on the Chicago Board of Trade.
 Due to the defalcation of a major client who was attempting a speculative corner, Kershaw & Co. was forced into bankruptcy in 1887.
 Issues in the case were considered sufficiently important as to make it to the United States Supreme Court as Armstrong vs American Exchange National Bank.
 The business was reorganized with an injection of new capital from the Kershaw family.

 Howard Cranston Potter

-Charles Kershaw's daughter Alice was married to Howard Cranston Potter whose grandfather was James Brown among the founders of Brown Bros. & Co. and whose father Howard Potter was the senior partner in Brown, Shipley & Co.
-Rather than join the family business Howard C. Potter invested in and joined Kershaw & Co. and operated a branch from Tacoma, Washington.
+Charles Kershaw's daughter, Alice, was married to Howard Cranston Potter whose grandfather was James Brown among the founders of Brown Bros. & Co. and whose father Howard Potter was a senior partner in Brown, Shipley & Co.